nicholamerkel/albert-for-party-affiliation/README.md

 ## Preparing Dataset
 ##### `twitter-scraper` and Gathering Tweets
 - scrapes tweets from specified twitter profiles (trimming links/images from tweets)
-- scraped tweets are put into scrubbed_tweets directory (xlsx file) along with specified party affiliation
+- scraped tweets are put into `results\twitter\scrubbed_tweets` directory (xlsx file)
   - each scraped profile are put into own xlsx file (**not combined .tsv file fine-tuning requires**)
-  - *Note: Neutral/irrelevant tweets are still admitted.
-For accuracy of model, it is important to manually comb through resulting xlsx files, keeping only tweets that reflect respective party affiliation.* to run:
+  - *NOTE: neutral/irrelevant tweets are still admitted.
+For accuracy of model, important to manually groom resulting xlsx files, keeping only tweets that reflect respective party affiliation.*
+To Run:
 ```
 python3
 >>> from twitter_scraper import get_tweets